mateuszpiela/mateuszpiela/README.md

 - 🌱 I’m currently planning to learn Android
-- 📫 How to reach me: If you are from Poland please use contact form on my website otherwise please send me an issue on repository
+- 📫 How to reach me: Reach me via contact form on my website or use gh repo issues
 - ⚡ Fun fact: I like listen to music at work and keep my place quiet :)
 - 💼 Currently working: I am currently working as System Administrator @ DigiTree.